GenevieveMilliken/WPA_Directory_of_Churches_New_Orleans_1941/ReadMe.md

 ## Projects
 WPA dataset was used for this [ArcGIS Story Map](https://www.arcgis.com/apps/Cascade/index.html?appid=b3a2f898c0ac49819c6faf09e9d80603) about the religious landscape of New Orleans during the New Deal.

-This data was also mapped with [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/) data to show that readlining often occured in black communities, where black churches were located.
+This data was also mapped with [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/) data to show that readlining often occurred in black communities, where black churches were located.
 You can view the map of redlining in relation to church location [here](http://www.arcgis.com/home/webmap/viewer.html?webmap=6f1bbb334220417295f97d3019ff83cd) and also read more about the process of making this map in this [NYARC blog post](http://nyarc.org/content/attending-digital-humanities-summer-institute-dhsi).

 ## Data Source
 ***Directory of Churches and Religious Organizations in New Orleans, 1941***